localstack-samples/sample-dynamodb-kinesisfirehose-s3-ingestion/README.md

 ### Installing the dependencies

-You can install and build the code in `pattern/aws-dynamodb-kinesisstreams-s3` and `sample-application` directories using the following commands:
+You can install and build the code in `pattern/aws-dynamodb-kinesisstreams-s3` and the root directories using the following commands:

 ```bash
 pushd pattern/aws-dynamodb-kinesisstreams-s3